kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 ### Tackling out-of-distribution state performance (by bringing them in distribution)

 This is why it's important to not just naively train on expert human data!
-In addition to these straightforward task demonstrations, it's critical to train the model how to get out of these failure states — a "DAgger" style approach.
+In addition to these straightforward task demonstrations, it's critical to train the model how to get out of these failure states — a "DAgger"[^6] style approach.
 There's a bit of nuance to constructing this data — you want to train your model to _leave_ these bad states, but you do not want to accidentally train to _enter_ these bad states, lest it imitate this data and intentionally visit these bad states.
 Doing this right means carefully curating your recovery data.

 Building out this DAgger data is an iterative process, and an art at that.
 You train the model for the given task, observe its failure modes, concoct a new dataset to try to address those failure modes, retrain, and retry.
 This is a tedious process, requiring many hours of very smart and discerning human time to essentially play whack-a-mole with various issues.
 Along the way, you start to develop a touch and feel for the policy and its issues.
 Due to the need for rapid iteration, this is typically done as a post-training step atop a base pretrained policy, and hopefully that base policy has already seen quite a bit of task data such that it already mostly knows what it's doing.

 This frustration is compounded by the fact that the touch and feel you have developed from your task iteration can be completely wiped out by a new pretraining of the base policy, sometimes presenting a new (but hopefully much smaller) set of failure modes.
 This DAgger data can be included in a pretraining run, and alongside data scale often results in higher quality predictions and fewer failures.
 With sufficient effort on data iteration, policies can be made to be surprisingly robust.

+As these policies get more robust, they also take more of your time to evalaute their performance.
+If your policy typically fails every 15 seconds, you only need a few minutes of evals comparing training run A vs B to get signal on their performance.
+If your policy takes minutes to hours between failures, you need to spend many hours doing evals to get any relative signal.
+It's tempting to look for offline metrics (e.g. the validation MSE featured in = Generalist's blogpost[^4]), but emperically there is very poor correlation between these offline metrics and on-robot performance.

 ### Speeding up your behavior cloning policy (it's hard!)

 DAgger addresses robustness issues, and avoiding catastrophic failures can speed up your average time to complete a task, but it does nothing to improve your speed in best-case-scenario.
-Given a dataset, you can discard all but the fastest demonstrations (losing enormous data scale and likely hurting robustness), or condition on speed (see: Eric Jang's “Just Ask For Generalization”), but none of these allow for faster than human demonstration performance.
+Given a dataset, you can discard all but the fastest demonstrations (losing enormous data scale and likely hurting robustness), or condition on speed (see: Eric Jang's “Just Ask For Generalization”[^7]), but none of these allow for faster than human demonstration performance.

 Another trick is to simply execute the policy actions at faster than realtime (e.g. execute 50hz control at 70hz), but this stresses your low level control stack and leads to incorrect behavior when interacting with world physics (e.g. waiting for a garment to settle flat on a table after being flicked in the air).